 Now keep select the expanded object and pick the Eye Dropper tool then click on the frame to fill the same gradient.

-Select the Gradient tool and start drag from top left corner to the bottom right corner and apply the stroke with 0.5pt weight and gray color (#D3D3D3).
+Select the Gradient tool and start a drag from the top left corner to the bottom right corner and apply the stroke with 0.5pt weight and gray color (#D3D3D3).

-Now just re size the duplicated green circle by click on the top right point of the bounding box and start drag to left bottom corner and keep pressing the Ctrl+Alt+Shift on the keyboard.
+Now just re-size the duplicated green circle by click on the top right point of the bounding box and start drag to the left bottom corner and keep pressing the Ctrl+Alt+Shift on the keyboard.